 A friend of mine said to me when he heard I was getting divorced, “Well, if you stayed, you know what you are going to get.
 Is the unknown better than the known?
 If you can answer that question with a yes, you did the right thing.”

 Married women sometimes approach me and say, “Boy, you’re so lucky.
 I want a divorce.”
 This is what I tell all of them: If you want to get divorced because you think you can find someone better, than don’t do it.
 If someone told you that you’ll never meet anyone else, and you will be alone forever if you get divorced, and you STILL want to get divorced, then you are doing the right thing.
 You can’t get divorced to “upgrade.”
 It doesn’t work.
 Try to fix what you have.

 But if there are deal breakers, and you absolutely know there’s no fixing the problems, and you are sure you cannot partner any longer with the person, then leaving could be for you.
-But go into it knowing there are no guarantees that you will meet someone else (although dating over 50 can be wonderful).
+But go into it knowing there are no guarantees that you will meet someone else (although dating after divorce at 50 can be wonderful).
 I’m not trying to be negative, just realistic.
 Are you most likely going to find love again?
 Sure, if you first fix yourself, and then put yourself out there and go about it in the right way.
 But you shouldn’t even be thinking about someone else when making the decision to part ways

 By the way, here are the two easiest decisions I ever made in life: